pranavdhopey/ADK-Agent-Basics/BLOG.md

 ### 5. Terminal Agents are Your Friend
 For router patterns, always use `disallow_transfer_to_parent=True`.
 Trust me, infinite loops are not fun to debug.

 ---

+### What I Learned

+1. **`sub_agents` is a handoff, not a call** - When the router transfers to a specialist, the specialist takes over completely.
+The router doesn't get the result back.
+This is great for simple delegation but limiting for orchestration.

+2. **Routing instructions must be crystal clear** - Vague routing like "handle technical stuff" leads to misrouted requests.
+Be explicit: "If the user mentions pods, kubectl, or Kubernetes, transfer to kubectl_agent."

+3. **`disallow_transfer_to_parent` prevents infinite loops** - Without it, specialists try to transfer back to the router, which transfers back to them, and so on.
+Always make specialists terminal.

+4. **`output_key` stores agent responses** - Even in routed systems, use `output_key` so each specialist's response is stored in session state for later reference.

+5. **Description matters for routing** - The router uses each specialist's `description` to decide who should handle the request.
+Write descriptions like you're explaining the agent's job to a new hire.

+---